chef-boneyard/chef-web-docs-2016/step_lwrp/step_lwrp_chef_handler_enable_cloudkickhandler.rst

 ..
 This is an included how-to.

-Example: enable the CloudkickHandler which was dropped off in the default handler path.
-Also passes the oauth key/secret to the handler's initializer
+To enable the ``CloudkickHandler``, which was added to the default handler path.
+This example also passes the ``oauth`` key/secret to the handler's initializer:

 .. code-block:: ruby